PayTechUz/paytech-guides/docs/src/en/index.md

 # **PayTechUz guides!**

+!!! info "Support"
+    If you think our packages are helpful, support us with coffee 😉: [https://www.buymeacoffee.com/paytechuz](https://www.buymeacoffee.com/paytechuz){:target="_blank"}

 Welcome to our guides.
 This documentation dedicated to providing you with a collection of comprehensive documentation and guides related to the financial technology solutions and projects developed by our [organization](https://github.com/PayTechUz){:target="_blank"}.
 We are excited to have you on board and explore the possibilities that our payment integration solutions bring to your projects.